csound-flossmanual/csound-floss/book/02-y-live-audio.md

 Csound can **produce extreme dynamic range**, so keep an eye on the level you are sending to your output.
-The number which describes the level of 0 dB, can be set in Csound by the [0dbfs](http://csound.github.io/docs/manual/html/Zerodbfs.html) assignment in the \<CsInstruments\> header.
+The number which describes the level of 0 dB, can be set in Csound by the&nbsp;
+[0dbfs](http://csound.github.io/docs/manual/html/Zerodbfs.html)
+&nbsp;assignment in the \<CsInstruments\> header.
 There is no limitation, if you set 0dbfs = 1 and send a value of 32000, **this can damage your ears and speakers!**